HadesVR/Basic-HMD-PCB/README.md

 It uses an Arduino Pro Micro as it's core, an MPU9250 as IMU (though it can be replaced by something like a BNO085 for better results if you're feeling like modifying the code a little), and an NRF24L01 to receive data from controllers and trackers.
 It also has hardware support for an RGB LED to use with a ping pong ball for 6dof tracking using PSMoveService.

-You can get the HMD boards made professionally on [PCBWay](https://www.pcbway.com/) for just 5$ + shipping since the board design conforms to their 5$ deal for a 100mmx100mm board.
+You can get the HMD boards made professionally on [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=398979) for just 5$ + shipping since the board design conforms to their 5$ deal for a 100mmx100mm board.
 And you can even get a 5$ off bonus if you're signing up for the first time which means you'd only be paying for shipping.

-You can also get HMD + Controller boards in one order if you plan on building the HMD and the [Wand controllers](https://github.com/HadesVR/Wand-Controller).
+You can also get HMD + Controller boards in one order for $27 (or $22 with the new user bonus) + shipping if you plan on building the HMD and the [Wand controllers](https://github.com/HadesVR/Wand-Controller).
 Those board files are on the Wand controller repo.

 ![1](img/1.png)